sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 5-16383     | Unassigned               |
 | 16384       | semver                   | {{SEMVER}}
 | 16385-65535 | Unassigned               |
-{: #tbl-iana-version-scheme-values title="CoSWID Version Scheme Inital Registrations"}
+{: #tbl-iana-version-scheme-values title="CoSWID Version Scheme Initial Registrations"}

 Registrations MUST conform to the expert review guidelines defined in {{iana-review-guidelines}}.

 Designated experts MUST also ensure that newly requested entries define a value space for the corresponding version item that is unique from other previously registered entries.
 Note: The initial registrations violate this requirement, but are included for backwards compatibility with {{SWID}}.
 Guidelines on how to deconflict these value spaces are defined in Section {{indexed-version-scheme}}.

 {: #iana-entity-role}
-### SWID/CoSWID Entity Role Value Registry
+### Software Tag Entity Role Values Registry

-This document establishes a new registry titled "SWID/CoSWID Entity Role Values".
+This document establishes a new registry titled "Software Tag Entity Role Values".
 This registry provides index values for use as entity-entry role item values in this document and entity role names for use in {{SWID}}.

 \[TO BE REMOVED: This registration should take place at the following
    location: https://www.iana.org/assignments/swid\]